-Our wider assessments across school indicate that pupil behaviour, well-being and mental health were significantly impacted, primarily due to the Covid-19 pandemic.
+Our wider assessments across school indicate that pupil behaviour, well-being and mental health were significantly impacted, primarily due to the long-term effects of the Covid-19 pandemic.
 We have used pupil premium funding to provide well-being and targeted intervention where required.
-We purchased resources to support teaching and learning, particularly in English and Maths (class novels, maths resources for each class, as well as the purchase of online resources -TTRS, Education Shed, Espresso and Twinkl.
+We purchased resources to support teaching and learning, particularly in English and Maths (phonics resources, class novels, maths resources for each class, as well as the purchase of online resources -TTRS, Education Shed, Espresso and Twinkl.

-CPD was provided for staff on quality first teaching and assessment for learning.
-Staff have suffered with their mental health and wellbeing and having the normal pattern of the school year disrupted.
-We need to reignite their passion for teaching and learning too, and give them access to high quality resources and training so that the children receive quality first teaching whilst engaging with enthusiastic staff.
+Quality CPD was provided for staff on quality first teaching and assessment for learning.
+This has reignited their passion for teaching and learning too, and give them access to high quality resources and training so that the children receive quality first teaching whilst engaging with enthusiastic staff.
 Additional teaching support was employed to boost progress in the areas of phonics, reading and writing.
 Additional staff were also purchased to support children's well-being where needed, for example - play therapy, counselling.
 Children gained from the personal approach and made progress from their starting points in terms of phonics, maths and with their mental wellbeing.